ValeSer/CV/README.md

 ---

-# Skills
+<h2 align="center">Skills</h2>
 #### Communications skills:
 + I have honed my **verbal and written** communication skills and have proven to be a valuable team player throughout the various stages of engineering projects, particularly when making **critical decisions**.
 + I have also gained experience in **supporting colleagues** who may feel discouraged under pressure, motivating and inspiring the team .
 + I actively engaged in **pair programming** sessions, every day throughout the course, working closely with classmates to efficiently solve problems, share knowledge, and enhance my coding abilities, and also through attending **EQ** workshops.

 #### Team work:
 + Especially during our team projects, I gained familiarity with **Agile** development methodologies, applied as a part of a Team.
-During Makers, I Actively participated in daily stand-up and stand-down meetings, where we discussed progress, challenges, and planned the daily work using **Jira** to manage tasks.
+During Makers and Chingu, I actively participated in daily stand-up and stand-down meetings, where we discussed progress, challenges, and planned the daily work using **Jira** to manage tasks.
 + Working effectively in several teams, valuing different perspectives and contributing to a positive **team dynamic** allowed me to improve my **Team Work** skills and meet the deadlines

 #### Test-Driven Development (TDD) and OOP: